Dana94/2019-website/blog/2019-11-09-linux-mint.md

 This step was not something I did when installing lubuntu.
 Linux Mint strongly suggests checking to make sure the ISO downloaded has not been corrupted.

-I followed the instructions from Linux Mint and then these [verification steps for Windows](https://forums.linuxmint.com/viewtopic.php?f=42&t=291093).
+I followed the [instructions from Linux Mint](https://linuxmint-installation-guide.readthedocs.io/en/latest/verify.html) which led me to these [verification steps for Windows](https://forums.linuxmint.com/viewtopic.php?f=42&t=291093).

 I created a folder called "ISO" and put the file in it.